Tricity Rapid Urban Railway: General information

-PKP Szybka Kolej Miejska w Trójmieście is a limited company.
+The Tricity Rapid Urban Railway is a limited company.
 It is part of the PKP Group, which was founded in 2001 after PKP had been split into several companies in order to meet European Union standards.
 SKM is responsible for passenger transport across Tricity, and is fully dependent on PKP SA company.
 SKM is one of the companies which is set for quick privatization.

 The main goal of the company is to manage the special rail line (PKP rail line 250) and provide urban rail transport.
 The incorporation act was signed on December 22, 2000, and the company was registered on December 29, 2000.
 Operations began on July 1, 2001.

 Although it noted a loss in 2003, SKM posted profits in previous years, as well as in 2004 and 2005.
 The company is involved in many cultural events in Tricity, mainly as a sponsor.
 SKM is managed by a two-person management board.